Nicholas Elko: Episcopate of Bishop Elko

 The formerly immigrant Ruthenian Church was by the 1950s now overwhelmingly American-born and modernizing rapidly in the post-World War II era.
 Bishop Elko sought to engage the new generation by leading change within the Exarchate.
 He immediately sought and was granted permission by Rome to permit English, in addition to the ancient liturgical language, Church Slavonic, to be used in the celebration of the Divine Liturgy.

 He next established in 1956 a new weekly newspaper, The Byzantine Catholic World.
 The term "Byzantine Catholic" was relatively new and represented something of a re-branding for the Church.
 The term began in usage in the 1940s in an effort to clarify the ritual identification of the church to the majority American Latin Church Catholics, replacing the traditional European appellation of "Greek Catholic".
 The Church roots were historically "Greek" in the sense that Christianity came to the Slavs in the 9th century by the missionary brothers Saint Cyril and Saint Methodius.
 But the new name aimed to evoke the even older and more glorious history of Eastern Christianity in Constantinople and the Byzantine Empire.

+In 1956, he petitioned the Holy See for an auxiliary bishop to assist him.
+Bishop Stephen John Kocisko was installed to the position.

 Elko's administration also undertook the construction of more than one hundred churches and schools.
 However, in the spirit of Latinization and assimilation, Elko recommended that many traditional Byzantine architectural features, such iconostasis, or as icon screens, be omitted or removed from the new or renovated churches.
 The church's membership, largely in the northeastern United States, began to migrate to the West.
 Elko assigned priests to do organizational work there, and established new parishes in California and Alaska.

 Rome upgrades the American Church's status

-Since its inception in 1924 as the "Apostolic Exarchate of United States of America, Faithful of the Oriental Rite (Ruthenian)", the organizational status of Elko's American Greek Catholic Church was merely that of a missionary territory with limited self-governing authority, the homeland being Europe—albeit under Communist persecution since 1946.
+Since its inception in 1924 as the "Apostolic Exarchate of United States of America, Faithful of the Oriental Rite (Ruthenian)", the organizational status of Elko's American Greek Catholic Church was merely that of a missionary territory with limited self-governing authority, the homeland being Europe - albeit under Communist persecution since 1946.

 On July 6, 1963, the Vatican upgraded the status of the church from exarchate to eparchy.
 A decree by the newly elected Pope Paul VI divided the entire U.S. territory of the Ruthenian Greek Catholic Church into two separate ecclesiastical jurisdictions.
 The first, with its episcopal see in Passaic, New Jersey, included the Eastern states and the second jurisdiction, centered in Pittsburgh, included the rest of the nation.
 Both jurisdictions now held the canonical status of an eparchy or a full diocese.
 Elko continued as the American Ruthenians' senior hierarch, but a new bishop, Stephen Kocisko, was installed for Passaic.